Creating a VPN connection to your Skytap account

 Click New VPN.
 The New WAN page loads.

 - Enter a Skytap static public IP address as the Skytap peer IP.

-Enter the remaining VPN configuration parameters based on the settings of the remote VPN endpoint to which you are connecting.
+Enter the remaining VPN configuration parameters based on the settings of the remote VPN endpoint to which you’re connecting.

 - The Phase 1 pre-shared key must be entered in plain text.
-If you later edit the Private Network, the current key is not visible.
+If you later edit the Private Network, the current key isn't visible.

-- Double-quote characters (") are not supported in pre-shared keys.
+- Double-quote characters (") aren't supported in pre-shared keys.